vicvic07/CodeSinaia-2025/_Data/README.md

 Folder hosting data files.
 Given the size of the data, these files cannot / shall not be uploaded to GitHub.
+Data files are to be copied locally from different cloud location.